MuhammedKkhaled/MuhammedKkhaled/README.md

 </p>

 - 🏢 I'm a Software Engineer , Data analyst ex at @ionic at saudi arabia , @KPMG , An ex student at DELL TECHNOLIGIES &EMC SUMMER ACADEMY
-- python devleoper
 - 👨‍💻 As a Software enthuist , I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with Python, PHP , laravel , DJANGO , Nginx or anything related to Software Development or even a data related tasks.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on.

 ### Connect with Me :